Itanglish1/Itanglish1/README.md

 I’m **Chris** and I'm having my first steps in coding.
 FreeCodeCamp, then The Odin Project (neither of them I have yet finished).
-Started my FULL STACK course!!
+Started my FULL STACK course with DCI Institute DE!!
 - More follow up about me very soon!